 Of course, while you’re spinning your Meet Me in St. Louis DVD for the 500th time, or streaming White Christmas on Netflix, you might have the yearning for a more LGBTQ-themed storyline.

 Don’t worry: we have you covered with this list of 10 films.

 The downside?
-You’ll often find our stories placed secondary in the blow list, as sometimes wacky subplots and the like.
-You’ll also find that the majority of these are very gay male oriented.
+You’ll often find our stories placed second in the blow list, as sometimes wacky subplots and the like.
+You’ll also find that the majority of these are very gay male-oriented.
 Until Hallmark calls up Jamie Clayton and Laverne Cox for their own holiday special, there’s not a lot that is trans centric, nor does it seem there’s a lot out there that is even lesbian or bi focused among holiday offerings.

 Holiday Heart (2000)

 The aptly-named character who fronts this film, played by Pulp Fiction and Mission Impossible actor Ving Rhames, is a drag queen who helps out a drug-addicted single mom and her daughter.
 It’s a tearjerker and maybe a bit preachy at times, but until Hallmark gives us a holiday special of our own, this may be the movie to fit the bill.